B, C, K, W system: Connection to other combinators

 Also of note, Y combinator has a short expression in this system, as Y = BU(CBU) = BU(BWB) = B(W(WK))(BWB), where U = WI = SII is the self-application combinator.

 Using just two combinators, B and W, an infinite number of fixpoint combinators can be constructed, one example being B(WW)(BW(BBB)), discovered by R. Statman in 1986.

 Connection to intuitionistic logic

-The combinators B, C, K and W correspond to four well-known axioms of sentential logic:
+The combinators B, C, K and W correspond to four well-known axioms of propositional logic: